relhamdi/scraper-amiami/README.md

 - Add support to more AmiAmi categories (cate2 and s_cate_tag)
 - Improve logging
-- Differentiate a new item and an item with no item_condition extracted (corrently both at "")
+- Differentiate a new item and an item with no item_condition extracted (currently both at "")
 - More advanced search bar (exclusion, coma separated searches...)